Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

 To Create a drop of specific Template, we have to give arguments shown above, after that our function will check that start and end time should be grater than present time, template must not be null, drop Ids should be unique.

+## Instruction of Update Drops

+To Update a drop of specific Template, we have to give arguments dropId, startDate, templates, drop Id need to be exist in all drops.

 ## Instructions for Purchase Drop

 To Purchase NFT with any Drop we have to give the following fields: